Louis-CharlesBiron/canvasDotEffect/readme.md

 # Gradient

 The Gradient class allows the creation of custom linear / radial gradients.
-A Gradient instance can be used in the *color* and *fillColor* fields of cavnas objects.
+A Gradient instance can be used in the *color* and *fillColor* fields of canvas objects.

 #### **The Gradient constructor takes the following parameters:**
 ###### - `new Gradient(ctx, positions, isLinear, ...colorStops)`